 - social media (either from your accounts or a dedicated project account, sharing updates and other relevant content)

-- discoverability (so readers, adopters, and adapters can get their hands on the textbook when they want it), meaning:
+- discoverability (so readers, adopters, and adapters can get their hands on the OER when they want it), meaning:

 - maintaining a public listing for project